apollographql/apollo-client/docs/source/basics/mutations.md

 `options.refetchQueries` will execute one or more queries using your network interface and will then normalize the results of those queries into your cache.
 Allowing you to potentially refetch queries you had fetched before, or fetch brand new queries.

-`options.refetchQueries` is an array of either strings or objects.
+`options.refetchQueries` is either an array of strings or objects, or a function which takes the result of the mutation and returns an array of strings or objects.

 If `options.refetchQueries` is an array of strings then Apollo Client will look for any queries with the same names as the provided strings and will refetch those queries with their current variables.
 So for example if you have a GraphQL query component with a query named `Comments` (the query may look like: `query Comments { ... }`), and you pass an array of strings containing `Comments` to `options.refetchQueries` then the `Comments` query will be re-executed and when it resolves the latest data will be reflected in your UI.